 Conference is divided into two days.
 On the first day, there will be a conference and evening networking programme prepared for you.
-On the day two, we will continue with the conference program in two separate conference rooms.
+On the day two, we will continue with the conference program in the morning.
+The event ends with lunch.

 How it will run